 Do I need leasehold indemnity insurance?

-Your lease has to conform to the guidelines set out by the Council for Mortgage Lenders (CML).
+Your lease has to conform to the guidelines set by UK Finance’s mortgage handbook.
 Leases created after 1990 are likely to conform but older ones may not meet the guidelines and is then classed as defective.
 In this situation your solicitor may recommend you take out an indemnity insurance policy to protect against any losses arising from a defect in the lease.

 You can find out more with our guide to indemnity insurance.